Rianaid/ShardExtraLife/README.md

 0.2.5

 -Rework ultimate change.
-Now if you don’t like the changed ult, then just replace it with the one you need.
+Now if you donâ€™t like the changed ult, then just replace it with the one you need.

 -Due to its uselessness, the ult replacement command was removed.